opsaaaaa/misstyped/README.md

 # TODO

+## Hack it together Demo
 - [x] renders a string in a way I can style each letter.
 - [x] basic typing functionality with visuals.
 - [x] make the demo presnetable.
-- [ ] deploy the demo somewhere.
+- [x] deploy the demo somewhere.
+- [X] cleanup code.
+- [x] make inputs work better. alias enter to space.

+## Make it better
+- [x] start on layout
+- [ ] add message pannel to display "Try again" or "success"
+- [ ] create a statistics page between levels.
+- [ ] add tooling for displaying word frequencies.
+- [ ] plan out pages.
+- [ ] add a header and stuff.
+- [ ] add levels with different groups of words getting less common.
+- [ ] Randomize words.
+I am thinking of using a random sort.
 - [ ] save the users mistyped words somewhere.
 Maybe add user account.
 - [ ] add training mistyped words ranked by how often you mistype it and the word frequency.
 - [ ] add a way to view mistyped words

-- [ ] add levels with different groups of words getting less common.
 - [ ] add a score page with accracy and info/stats about mistypes.

-- [ ] Randomize words.
-I am thinking of using a random sort.

 - [ ] Add multi lingual support.
 Start with spanish.
 - [ ] make it look good with css
 - [ ] Add some basic functionality to lookup word and thier meaning.
 - [ ] add some scrolling behavor?

+- [ ] downcase it so that phones don't freakout.

 - [ ] get typescript working properly.